 At the same time, you should be aware that the creation of anonymous information may involve processing of personal data – for example, to generate aggregate statistics based on user interaction.
 This processing would therefore be covered by the GDPR.

-See our separate Guide to GDPR for more information.
+See our separate Guide to UK GDPR for more information.

 For more detailed information and practical advice on this topic, see our guidance on cookies.

 The ICO will continue to take a risk-based approach to enforcement in this area, taking into account the level of intrusion, the efforts made to provide clear information and get consent, and consumer concern.
 You can find more about the action we are taking on cookies on the Enforcement section of the ICO website.

 Apps store information on smart devices, and some apps may also access information on the device (eg contacts or photos).
 App developers should therefore provide clear information to users about what the app does, and exactly how it uses their information, before users click to install the app.
 It is also important to consider user privacy controls and avoid switching optional features on by default.
 This ties in closely with the requirements of the Data Protection Act and the UK GDPR.